dylants/price-finder/README.md

 Where `<key>` is the developer API key for Best Buy.

+If you would like to run a single end to end test (rather than all of them), use the `test-e2e-single` script.
+For example:

+`$ npm run test-e2e-single test/e2e/amazon-uris-test.js`

 #### Adding Sites ####

 This project was built to easily drop in support for new sites.
 The